Nu11ity/Nu11ity/README.md

 ## 🚀 About Me
-I'm a Unity Developer with 3+ years of experience working on games and apps.
+Unity Developer with 7+ years experience, 4 of those being in the professional domain.
 I have a strong foundation of knowledge working with most features the engine possesses.
 What I'm looking for in my next role is collaboration, a team-focused atmosphere.
 Somewhere I'll have the opportunity to learn and grow my technical skills further.
 To benefit the team, as well as myself.

 ## 🔗 Links